Live Chat SDK

 4. Customizing the Chat Widget Appearance (CSS)

 You can override the default widget styles with your own CSS.
-Make sure your custom stylesheet is loaded after the widget script or use !important to ensure your styles are applied.
+The widget injects its base styles into the host page at runtime (via an inline <style> tag).
+Make sure your custom stylesheet is loaded after the widget script or use !important to ensure your styles are applied (sparingly).

 Targetable CSS Classes: